Unsaturated fatty acids in foods. All about unsaturated fatty acids

 • during periods of pregnancy and lactation;

-• in the northern or environmentally unfavorable regions (for the prevention of oncology).
+• in northern or environmentally unfavorable regions (for the prevention of oncology).

 Monounsaturated acids can be synthesized in the body from saturated triglycerides.
-However, in case of metabolic disorders, living in a "bad" environment, dysfunction of the liver or pancreas, the amount of fatty acids produced is reduced by 90%.
+However, with metabolic disorders, living in conditions of “bad” ecology, dysfunction of the liver or pancreas, the amount of fatty acids produced is reduced by 90%.
 As a result, a person experiences lipid deficiency.

 Signs of MUFA deficiency in the body:

-• dryness of the skin, including the mucous membranes of the oral cavity, vagina, tear ducts;
+• dryness skin, including mucous membranes oral cavity, vagina, tear ducts;

 • weakness;